The coloring principle for the product of polish spaces and the Halpern and L\"auchli's theorem: Required statements

 is in $F$.
 Therefore, intersection $I$ of sets of form (\ref{uFilteru}) for all finitely many choices of $j_1,\dots,j_d$ is in $F$.
 Because of $F$ is non-principal ultrafilter, we can choose some $n\in I$ such that $n>l+1$ holds.
 Let us define $D_i$ as the set $\{b^i_1(n),\dots,b^i_d(n)\}$.

 Every child of $t_i$ in the tree $T_i$ has successor in the set $D_i$ and $f$ is equal to the constant $c$ on the set $D_1\times\cdots\times D_d$.

 Let us prove the Halpern and L\" auchli theorem in $\ZFC$.
 Choose we some trees $T_1,\dots,T_d$ and coloring $f$.
 These object have isomorphic image such that it's transitive closure is countable.
 Let us choose some countable transitive model $M$ for adequate finite fragment of $\ZFC$ containing these objects and make the forcing extension $M[G]$ where $PG(\aleph_0)$ holds.
-The counterexample has required witnesses $t_1,\dots,t_d$ and $D_1,\dots,D_d$ in $M[G]$ and validation is absolute for transitive models.
+This model contains witnesses $t_1,\dots,t_d$ and $D_1,\dots,D_d$ in $M[G]$ and validation is absolute for transitive models.
 Therefore, witnesses are also valid in the universe.